miguelmg19877/BasicLicensing/README.md

 # BasicLicensing
-A basic licensing system in Java
+A basic HWID licensing system in Java using Sockets